 Finally, working seniors may be subject to the additional 0.9% Medicare payroll tax on high-income earners (defined as taxpayers with over $200,000 in earned income, $250,000 for families).
 This additional tax applies to the excess over the stated limits.
 This change takes place in 2013.

 Clearly, there are many changes made by the Affordable Care Act that will affect seniors and their loved ones.
 It is important to have a general understanding of what seniors are facing in terms of their health care coverage.
 With seniors facing so many changes during a susceptible time in their lives, it is crucial that they are directed to resources that can assist them to make educated decisions about their health, their finances, and their care options.
-Our firm is dedicated to helping seniors and their loved ones work through these issues and implement sound legal planning to address them.
+Our firm is dedicated to helping seniors and their loved ones work through these issues and implement sound legal planning (including estate planning, Medicaid and long term planning, va benefits, and more) to address them.
 If we can help in any way, please don’t hesitate to contact our office.

 To comply with the U.S. Treasury regulations, we must inform you that (i) any U.S. federal tax advice contained in this newsletter was not intended or written to be used, and cannot be used, by any person for the purpose of avoiding U.S. federal tax penalties that may be imposed on such person and (ii) each taxpayer should seek advice from their tax advisor based on the taxpayer’s particular circumstances.